open-mmlab/mmcv/docs/cnn.md

 ### Weight initialization

-We warp some initialization methods which accept a module as argument.
+We wrap some initialization methods which accept a module as argument.

 - `constant_init`
 - `xavier_init`